rdatatable-community/The-Raft/posts/2025-05-08-memory_R-jangorecki/memory-R.md

 ## Check equal

-First we will ensure that results are the same, no matter if we allocate temporary working memory using R or C:
+First, we will ensure that the results are the same, regardless of whether we allocate temporary working memory using R or C:

 ```sh
 Rscript -e 'source("memtest.R"); funx(x, r_alloc=TRUE)'